In the guest question, there are often questions about the Gerber file.

 What is an extension file?

-So we have prepared a guide to help you find the answer and let you become an expert in this area.
+So we have prepared a guide to help you find the answer and become an expert in this area.

 1. 1 So, What Are Printed Circuit Boards (PCBs)?